EvgenyMuryshkin/QuokkaEvaluation/RTL/Tutorials/02 - RTL Simulator.md

 This process will repeat until all modules in hierarchy are converged, or max iterations is reached.

 #### Asserting results
-Once simulations is completed (or in runnign callback), state of the module can be tested for validity.
+Once simulations is completed (or in running callback), state of the module can be tested for validity.

 ```
     Assert.AreEqual(0, sim.TopLevel.Value);